dotnet/csharplang/proposals/init.md

 - Inside an instance constructor of the containing or derived type
 - Inside the `init` accessor of any property on `this`

+The times above in which the `init` accessors are settable are collectively referred to in this document as the construction phase of the object.

 This means the `Student` class can be used in the following ways:

 ```cs